-How can governors keep up to date with mandatory training when they can’t meet face-to-face?
+How can governors keep up to date with mandatory training if they aren't meeting face-to-face?

 Many local authorities and some regional consortia provide online training for governors.
-If this is not available in your area, we advise you to think carefully about what is essential training at this time and make allowances that limit the need for suspensions where training has not been possible.
+If this is not available in your area, we advise you to seek advice from your local authority.

-Governing bodies should take a pragmatic approach to handling any urgent business and assess whether it is reasonable for virtual committee meetings to go ahead.
+By now, many governing bodies and committees will have met by remote access.
+Governing bodies should continue to take a pragmatic approach to organising committee meetings.
 Clerks should record all instances where committee meetings are unable to proceed and the reasons for that decision.
 Availability of governors will need to be considered to ensure that committee meetings are quorate.
 Local authorities are on hand to advise and help to prioritise urgent business.

 Can recruiting and appointing new governors go ahead?

 Recruiting of governors can still go ahead and discussions with those who are interested can take place virtually.
-Disclosure and Barring Service (DBS) checks will still need to be carried out.
+Disclosure and Barring Service (DBS) checks will still need to be carried out, where appropriate.